top of page

 Parasols - the perfect British weather solution for when the midday sun can get unbearably hot..
 Or when there's a sudden, unexpected rain shower during a pub lunch and pint in the summer.
 Just consider the base of your outdoor tables (pedestal bases mean you won't be able to have a table top with a central parasol hole), or go for an alternative option of a jumbo parasol that plenty of tables and chairs can be placed underneath.

 Outdoor planters are a great way to add colour and texture to an otherwise dull outdoor dining area, or one with lots of hard finishes.
-If your small business has an outdoor area at the front planters can be used to create an inviting first impression, as well as providing an element of privacy for customers seated there.
-Some outdoor planters are fitted with roller castors so they can be wheeled out during opening hours and moved in or out of sight when your small business is closed.
+If your hospitality business has an outdoor area at the front planters can be used to create an inviting first impression, as well as providing an element of privacy for customers seated there.
+Some outdoor planters are fitted with roller castors so they can be wheeled out during opening hours and moved in or out of sight when your independent business is closed.

 Another great way to add colour and soft textures to your outside area are seat pads and loose cushions.
 Try to use seat pads that are removable on loose outdoor chairs and booth/banquette seating so that they can be stored safely away during winter months - this also makes them easier to clean.
 There's plenty of outdoor upholstery fabrics to choose from that are waterproof for sudden rain showers and UV protected to reduce fading and discolouration in the sun.